Welcome to Pretty Presets & Actions! We're so glad you're here.

 Are you looking for Photoshop Actions to help you achieve the perfect amount of clarity, contrast, vibrance and saturation?
 Look no further than our PURE Color Workflow!

-Do you have any questions or comments about Contrast, Clarity, Vibrance and Saturation?
+Do you have any questions or comments about Clarity Vs Contrast?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!

 Anna Gay is a portrait photographer based in Athens, GA and the author of the dPS ebook The Art of Self-Portraiture.
 She also designs actions and textures for Photoshop.
 When she is not shooting or writing, she enjoys spending time with her husband, and their two cats, Elphie and Fat Cat.